 The Germ Guardian was chosen as our second best pick for killing and removing germs, bacteria and viruses.
 Guardian Technologies manufacturers this air purifier.
 They are well respected in the air purification industry and offer a line of products that include air purifiers, sanitizers, humidifiers, and essential oil diffusers.

-The GermGuardian features a three stage filtration process, 3 fan speed options, easy-to-use push button display, quiet performance, and a light weight design.
+The GermGuardian germ-killing air purifier features a three-stage filtration process, 3 fan speed options, an easy-to-use push-button display, quiet performance, and a lightweight design.

 Using the Germ Guardian is a safe way to ensure that your house or office will be free from airborne germs and viruses in order to prevent sicknesses such as the flu.
 The UV-C light chamber will kill germs as they flow into the purifier leaving the air clean.

 This product is manufactured by IQAir.
 IQAir is known for creating some of the most effective air purifiers on the market.
 The company’s line of air purifiers are recognized as top of the line medical-grade machines.
 The company has even played an important role in slowing the spread of coronavirus in Wuhan, China.
 During January, IQAir provided hundreds of its air purifiers to Chinese Hospitals.

 - HyperHEPA: 100x more effective than HEPA air purifiers

 This product is manufactured by Pure Zone.
 Pure Zone is not a household name like the others, but manufactures a line of air purifiers that all have very high ratings and great customer feedback on amazon.